Great Western and Great Central Joint Railway

-Before the Joint Line
+Before the joint line

 By the final decade of the nineteenth century, the Great Western Railway had consolidated its network, and according to one point of view, had failed to develop its business further.
 It had acquired the epithet "the Great Way Round", as many of its principal main lines took a circuitous route to the destination.
 This was true of the West of England and South Wales routes, and the line from London to Birmingham and Chester took a roundabout alignment by way of Didcot and Oxford.

 An alternative route from London to Oxford had been opened, by way of Maidenhead, High Wycombe, Princes Risborough and Thame, but this had been engineered as a rural branch line and was incapable of providing trunk route facilities.
-The GWR obtained parliamentary powers in 1897 for the Wycombe and Acton line: this was to provide a much more direct route to High Wycombe and on to Thame; but this was nevertheless designed as a rural branch rather than a future trunk railway route.
+The GWR obtained powers in the Great Western Railway (Additional Powers) Act 1897 (60 & 61 Vict. c. ccxlvii) for the Wycombe and Acton line: this was to provide a much more direct route to High Wycombe and on to Thame; but this was nevertheless designed as a rural branch rather than a future trunk railway route.

 At the same time the Manchester, Sheffield and Lincolnshire Railway had set about transforming itself from a northern industrial concern into a trunk line, and it planned to reach London.
 Sir Edward Watkin was the chairman of the MS&LR and also of the Metropolitan Railway, serving areas north and west of London, and he planned to join these lines.
-The MS&LR obtained parliamentary powers for the line, from the southern end of its network at Annesley (near Mansfield) to Quainton Road, in 1893.
+The MS&LR obtained the Manchester, Sheffield and Lincolnshire Railway (Extension to London, &c.)
+Act 1893 (56 & 57 Vict. c. i), giving powers for the line, from the southern end of its network at Annesley (near Mansfield) to Quainton Road, in 1893.

 In addition, there was a two-mile section of independent route at the London end, from Canfield Place (near the present-day Finchley Road station) to a new terminus at Marylebone station, and south of Neasden the Metropolitan Railway provided a pair of tracks exclusively for the MS&LR trains.
 The line opened in 1899; but the intermediate 40 miles from Quainton Road was over the Metropolitan Railway, already a busy railway in its own right.